IKIM-Essen/ClusterDocs/docs/classes/examples/nextflow-rcc/README.md

 > **Service status — not yet released:** keep this example for preparation and
 > review.
 Do not run it until RCC announces the managed `rcc-nextflow` service.

-After release, on the approved submission host:
+After release, on an RCC interactive node (a `shellhost`), not on an SSH gateway or a compute worker:

 ```bash
 export RCC_PROJECT_ROOT=/projects/MY_PROJECT